-The preparation of the parent-company-only financial statements in conformity with the Regulations and the management needs to make judgements, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, and expenses.
+The preparation of the consolidated financial statements in conformity with the Regulations and the IFRSs endorsed by the FSC, the management needs to make judgements, estimates, and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, and expenses.
 Actual results may differ from these estimates.